Ilsan: Education

 Numerous schools have been built in Ilsandong District and Ilsanseo District since the 1980s as the Ilsan New City was being developed.
 Starting from 2002, the High School Equalization Policy came into effect, which abolished the former high school admission policies based on the Yeonhabgosa (Unified Entrance Examination, 연합고사).

 Ilsandong District has 33 schools including: 19 elementary schools, 6 middle schools, 7 high schools, and 1 special school.

 Ilsanseo District has 46 schools including: 22 elementary schools, 12 middle schools, 9 high schools, and 2 special schools.

-Jeongbalsan, Hugok and Baengma are notable for their many hagwons (학원, "cram school").
+Jeongbalsan, Hugok and Baengma are notable for their many academies (학원, "cram school").